 2. Cozy Up to the No-Crackers Idea

 Bursting of firecrackers is integral to the ecstasy of Diwali.
 We agree!
 But the fact is that the heavy metals and toxic gases released by these crackers add to the ever-increasing pollution levels.
 Also, crackers are known to cause accidents, injuries, and health issues.
 The best way out is to celebrate a cracker-less Diwali.
-Or, you can opt for eco-friendly crackers that are low on the sound level but high on the fun quotient.
+Or, you can opt for the recently launched eco-friendly crackers that are low on the sound level but high on the fun quotient.
 In other words, you will be able to enjoy the excitement of bursting crackers without burdening the environment.
 Sounds like a plan, right?

 3. Say Hello to the Floral Splendor

 Diwali celebrations cannot be deemed complete without colorful rangolis.
 While rangolis made with artificial colors may look awesome, they are far from being safe.
 Most artificial colors contain harmful chemicals that are bad for not just your own health but for the environment as well.
 This Diwali, how about ditching these artificial colors and going for some real ones?
 Yes, we are talking about using flowers that can add a unique freshness, beauty, and fragrance to your rangolis.
 You can easily mix and match different flowers and use them to create exceptional patterns.
 It’s time to unleash the creative creature in you!